Apache Setup

 Header set X-XSS-Protection "1; mode=block"

-Enable the Apache headers module for the above headers to be effective.
+Enable the Apache headers

 sudo a2enmod headers

-Restart Apache to apply all changes made.
+Restart Apache to apply changes.

 sudo systemctl restart apache2